j3k0/couch-query-server-experiment/README.md

 | nodejs | 102s |
 | c | 86s |

-Doesn't make that much of a difference in this case (maybe I ran the nodejs at the wrong time, because it doesn't make sense it's slower that other runs)
+It doesn't make that much of a difference in this case, expect for the couchjs server.
+I probably ran the nodejs test at the wrong time, because it doesn't make sense it's slower that other runs, anyway I don't expect significant improvement here.

 ### Way forward

-A real C implementation would be too much effort for no substantial improvement.
+ - A real C implementation would be too much effort for no substantial improvement.

-A NodeJS implementation will offer benefits, especially by allowing us to integrate a complex mapper function as a built-in (so the code don't have to be sent with each reduce request).
+ - A NodeJS implementation will offer benefits, especially by allowing us to integrate a complex mapper function as a built-in (so the full code don't have to be sent with each call to the reducer).

-The existing CouchJS can be improved: "take a look at state.js - this is where compiled functions are stored - maybe adding additional property there, and storing your compiled reduce would help?
+ - The existing CouchJS can be improved: "take a look at state.js - this is where compiled functions are stored - maybe adding additional property there, and storing your compiled reduce would help?
 Instead State.funs = [], you could use State.reduceFuns = {} (JS array like object instead of array, so you could store the compiled functions there by their text) - this is just a concept, and I have no idea if this won't affect couchjs memory, but I don't think so..." - the problem remains that very complex reduce functions will have to go through the wire for every document.
 A change in the query protocol would be required to allow registering the reduce function before calling reduce.

-A bigger improvement could be to pass in data between couch and the query server in more optimised way?
-That will be a change inside CouchDB, out of reach for me at the moment.
+ - Another improvement could be to pass in data between couch and the query server in more optimised ways.
+This would be a change inside CouchDB, out of reach for me at the moment.